The Dormition of St. Nicholas the Wonderworker

 Open my mouth, O God my Savior, and fill it with divine wisdom, that I might be strengthened to worthily hymn the Great Teacher among Hierarchs, the Shepherd and Leader of the people of Myra, he who was truly innocent, undefiled, and blameless in all things, the protector of widows, the Father of orphans, the entreater for sinners, the savior of the innocent, and the guide and protector of those who sail the seas.
 And through the divine passage of his relic, he sanctified the world.
 But being astonished by the multitude of his divine graces, I cry to him with faith: Protect and preserve the world through your intercessions, O leader and Hierarch of the people of Myra.

-On this day [either May 9, 10, or 20] we celebrate the Passage of the Sacred and Holy Relic of our Father among the Saints, Nicholas Archbishop of Myra of Lycia, the wonderworker.
+] we celebrate the Passage of the Sacred and Holy Relic of our Father among the Saints, Nicholas Archbishop of Myra of Lycia, the wonderworker.

 With befitting words, let us all faithfully praise the holy passage of your body, O divine Nicholas, and may you protect those who call upon you from every danger, unharmed.

 For the full service of the feast of the Translation, or the Passing of the Holy Relics of St. Nicholas the Wonderworker (May 10th, written by St. Nikodemos of the Holy Mountain): http://full-of-grace-and-truth.blogspot.com/2015/05/service-for-translation-of-relics-of-st.html